 There are currently no complaints lodged against UNest on the Consumer Financial Protection Bureau (CFPB).

 Most reviews of UNest are positive on both the Apple App Store and Google Play Store.
-As of April 2021, Apple users rate the platform 4.7 out of 5 stars based on over 1,900 reviews.
-And Android users love it as well — averaging 4.8 out of 5 stars based on 670 reviews.
+As of October 2021, Apple users rate the platform 4.7 out of 5 stars based on over 2,800 reviews.
+And Android users like it too — averaging 4.3 out of 5 stars based on 1,636 reviews.

 Most customers enjoy the convenience of the app and its user-friendly interface.
 Some users complain of difficulty connecting with customer service.

 UNest is not accredited with the Better Business Bureau but holds an A- rating for responding to two complaints.

 There are two ways to get in touch with UNest customer service:

 - Phone.
 Call 818-275-0041 weekdays from 9 a.m. to 5 p.m.
 PT.

 Consider your options by comparing minimum deposit, annual fees or asset types.
 Choose the Go to site button for more information about a particular service.